egnrse/configs/README.md

 `Exec=env -u DISPLAY /usr/bin/vlc --started-from-file %U`
 This will preserve the environment variable globally while unsetting it for VLC.

+#### Sunshine
+The Flatpak doesn't have the right permission.
+Follow the Arch Linux install in: `https://docs.lizardbyte.dev/projects/sunshine/latest/about/setup.html`
+Then do: `sudo setcap -r $(readlink -f $(which sunshine))`
+Install all dependencies that sunshine needs.
+Symlink all libs that have the wrong version to the installed one. (in `/usr/lib`: sudo ln -s ./lib\*.so ./lib\*.so.1.83.0)

 ### other useful (git) commands:
 `git config core.sparseCheckout true` : can also add single files to the sparsity list (not only directories)